ViewComponent/view_component/docs/compatibility.md

 ViewComponent is [supported natively](https://edgeguides.rubyonrails.org/layouts_and_rendering.html#rendering-objects) in Rails 6.1, and compatible with Rails 5.0+ via an included [monkey patch](https://github.com/github/view_component/blob/main/lib/view_component/render_monkey_patch.rb).

-ViewComponent is tested for compatibility [with combinations of](https://github.com/github/view_component/blob/22e3d4ccce70d8f32c7375e5a5ccc3f70b22a703/.github/workflows/ruby_on_rails.yml#L10-L11) Ruby 2.4+ and Rails 5+.
+ViewComponent is tested for compatibility [with combinations of](https://github.com/github/view_component/blob/22e3d4ccce70d8f32c7375e5a5ccc3f70b22a703/.github/workflows/ruby_on_rails.yml#L10-L11) Ruby v2.5+ and Rails v5+.
+Ruby 2.4 is likely compatible, but is no longer tested.

 ## Disabling the render monkey patch (Rails < 6.1)